mackenziekbrooks/dci271-s25-newdarkage/docs/assignments.md

 	* Why did you select it?
 * Include photos and video and any sources you used to learn more.
 * Uploaded to Canvas on Tuesday, May 13 at 11:59am.
 * You should also add a line to our [spreadsheet](https://docs.google.com/spreadsheets/d/1AmvZWV73yzWfWuPE6zMchCt5Lx-AuP-NOj2DOQx46H8/edit?usp=sharing) to populate the map.
-Us this as a way to track who is working on what.
+Use this as a way to track who is working on what.

 ## Skills